-Let’s take a look at Ireland’s popular trend toward outdoor makeovers using natural paving slabs, including 5 inspiring makeovers recently completed in Dublin.
+Let’s take a look at Ireland’s popular trend toward outdoor makeovers using natural paving slabs (How to Choose the Right Paving Slab in Ireland for Your Garden?), including 5 inspiring makeovers recently completed in Dublin.

 Well-suited to Ireland’s ever-changing weather conditions, natural paving slabs have become the most popular option in paving and patio construction in recent years, and for good reason.
 Natural stone – such as limestone, granite, and sandstone – is by design super durable, long-lasting, and resilient to even the most extreme weather conditions.